Emily Carr: Painting

-Carr's painting Old Time Coast Village (1929–30) is referenced in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven (1996).
-The work is composed of sixty-seven portraits of the Korean Canadian community in Vancouver standing in front of Old Time Coast Village and a landscape painting by Group of Seven member Lawren S. Harris.
+Legacy

-Writing
+Carr's work is still of relevance today to contemporary artists.
+Her painting Old Time Coast Village (1929–30) is referred to in Korean Canadian artist Jin-me Yoon's A Group of Sixty-Seven (1996).
+The work is composed of sixty-seven portraits of the Korean Canadian community in Vancouver standing in front of Old Time Coast Village and a landscape painting by Group of Seven member Lawren Harris.
+She is the subject of books and articles by authors such as Gerta Moray and many others.

-Carr is also remembered for her writing, largely about her native friends.
-In addition to Klee Wyck, Carr wrote The Book of Small (1942), The House of All Sorts (1944), and, published posthumously, Growing Pains (1946), Pause (1953), The Heart of a Peacock (1953), and Hundreds and Thousands (1966).
-Some of these books are autobiographical and reveal Carr as an accomplished writer.
-Criticisms have been made of her dramatized short stories as many readers expect them to be historically accurate.
+In 2025, the Vancouver Art Gallery examined her paintings of nature, impenetrable in earlier work, more open in later work in a show of Carr's paintings from the collection titled Emily Carr: Navigating an Impenetrable Landscape.